sujalkokane/sujalkokane/readme.md

 ### Hi there, I'm Sujal Kokane 👋

-## I'm Newbie in this world.  :baby:
+## I'm Newbie in world of coding.  :baby:

 -  :snake: Pythonist
 - 🌱 Trying my hands on Web Development